Constructing families of moderate-rank elliptic curves over number fields: Quadratic Legendre Sums

 \section{Quadratic Legendre Sums}

 The following proposition on quadratic Legendre sums in finite fields is the generalization of Lemma A.1 from \cite{AL-RM} to number fields (see also \cite{BEW}).
-Let $q=p^r$ be an odd prime power, and $\F_q$ the field with $q$ elements.
-Let $\legsym{\cdot}{q}$ denote the $\F_q$-Legendre symbol which indicates whether or not an element of $\F_q$ is a square.
+Let $q=p^r$ be an odd prime power, and assume $\OK / \p = \F_q$ is a finite field with $q$ elements.
+Let $\left( \frac{\cdot}{q} \right)$ denote the $\F_q$-Legendre symbol which indicates whether or not an element of $\F_q$ is a square.

-\begin{prop} If $a$ is not zero modulo $q$, then
+\begin{prop} If $a \in \OK$ is not zero modulo $\p$, then

 \end{prop}